Monos (film): Production

 The film was loosely inspired by the novels Lord of the Flies by William Golding and Heart of Darkness by Joseph Conrad.
-Filmic influences included Come and See and Beau Travail.
+Filmic influences included the Soviet film Come and See and the French film Beau Travail.
 While "monos", the title as well as the code name of the main squad in the film, superficially means "monkeys" in Spanish, it signifies the prefix mono- of Greek origin meaning "alone" or "one" according to Landes.
 As for the subjects of teenage soldiers and the Colombian conflict, Landes said:

 In Monos, youth serves as a metaphor for Colombia as a nation; it's a young country, still searching for its identity, and the dream of peace is fragile, tentative and recurring. ...
 It's a stage in life in which we are caught between wanting company and, just as desperately, wanting to be alone.
 Monos looks to evoke this angst and conflict from the inside rather than create reactions of pity or outrage in the audience by depicting what could be perceived as a foreign conflict.

 A film atypical in Latin America, Monos ended up being a co-production between eight countries with support from a variety of institutional funds.
 Describing the financing process, Landes said, "we basically passed around a hat.
 I think we had about half the budget when we started shooting".

 More than 800 children across Colombia were considered for the main roles of child soldiers.
 First, 20 to 30 were chosen to participate in a weeks-long camp in mountains, where they received acting training from Argentine actress Inés Efron in the morning, and military training from Wilson Salazar, who plays the Messenger, in the afternoon, and the final eight were cast among them.
 Salazar was a FARC soldier from age 11 to 24, and Landes found him at one of the reinsertion programmes Landes visited for research.
 Landes first hired Salazar as a consultant before casting him as the Messenger.
 The role of Rambo, played by Buenaventura, who goes by Matt, was originally written to be a boy, but Landes made the character's gender ambiguous during the casting process.
 Monos marked the first film appearances of the main actors aside from Arias and Nicholson.
 Quintero and Castrillón had acting experience in theatre.
 Buenaventura and Giraldo have continued acting in film since Monos.